 Track everything that you do

-No matter what you do, don’t forget to track your time with detailed descriptions on what you’ve done for each and every minute.
+No matter what you do, don’t forget to track your time with detailed descriptions on what you’ve done for every minute.
 Write as though the client might read your explanations, i.e. ensure you provide enough detail and always check your spelling and grammar.
-Because believe me, some clients will want to see exactly how you’ve been spending your time.
+That's because some clients will want to see exactly how you’ve been spending your time.

 FreeAgent has a handy inbuilt time-tracking solution, one that allows you to create beautifully-designed PDF reports to send to your clients.
 Or you can check out more of our recommended time tracking tools.